Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 These hemp protein bars are the perfect on-the-go snack.
 With no refined sugars or animal products, this hemp bars recipe is gluten free and great for the whole family.

 As an Amazon Associate, I may earn from qualifying purchases.
-You can read more here on our Disclaimer and Privacy Page.
+You can read more here about our Disclaimer and Privacy Page.

 All you snack lovers (like myself) can rejoice with today’s hemp seed bars, which happen to be vegan and gluten free.

+These hemp protein bars use a secret pumpkin ingredient.
 Let’s normalize eating pumpkin year round, shall we?

 Why You’ll Love These Hemp Protein Bars